Ziziou91/cloud_learning/README.md

 	Once again, naming of this Security group is important.
 We can change this with the edit button.

 ![EC2 Network Settings](images/screenshot_4.png)

+8) **Allocate Storage**

+    Before we can launch our machine we need to specify how much storage we need.
+Exactly as we did when setting the instance type, we want to cut our cloth to measure.
+Provisioning more storage than our machine needs is a waste of money.

+    As the instance we are creating is incredibly lightweight, 8gb of storage should be more than sufficient.

+9) **Review and Launch Instance**

+    Double-check all of setting are correct before launching the instance.

+## Managing EC2 Instances

+The EC2 instance we just created is now live.
+It will likely need a minute or two to finish setting up, but we can already see it, as well as other EC2 instances in organisation, on the main dashboard.

+We can interact with our EC2 instance by clicking on it's unique ID.

+## Connecting to our EC2 Instance